ostash-group/BGCViz/docs/BGCViz_renaming_and_coloring_options.md

 The data used for renaming is stored under "Code" and "Group" columns.
 The default file is available is the BGCViz directory or in the [Glossary](Glossary.md).
 The one is free to use any renaming scheme, but the whole csv file should be uploaded in the file input in BGCViz:

 ![rename](/images/rename.png)

+**After the renaming, "Rename" button will dissapear, and  only "Reset" will be available.
+After reseting, "Rename" button will exange it.
+This is made to indicate if the used is already renamed, or not. **

+**Please note: After "Rename" button is triggered, SEMPI, Antismash and PRISM data will be renamed prior to plotting automatically**

 # Coloring renamed data